MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-solution-template-kubernetes-cluster-add.md

 ## Create a service principal and credentials in AD FS

 If you use Active Directory Federated Services (AD FS) for your identity management service, you need to create a service principal for users deploying a Kubernetes cluster.
 Create service principal using a client secret.
-For instructions, see [Create a service principal using a client secret](azure-stack-create-service-principals.md#create-app-registration-client-secret-adfs).
+For instructions, see [Create an app registration that uses a client secret credential](azure-stack-create-service-principals.md#create-app-registration-client-secret-adfs).

 ## Add an Ubuntu server image